 - Annual Salary, which is based upon grade levels that reflect the degree of responsibility associated with the executive's position and the executive's past achievement; - Annual cash incentive compensation awarded under the 1995 Executive Incentive Compensation Plan (as amended, the "1995 Incentive Plan"), the amount of which is based upon achievement of specific economic value-added ("EVA®") goals established for the relevant business unit.
 The Compensation Committee believes that attainment of specific, measurable EVA goals is an important determinant of total return to stockholders over the long-term and has the advantage of not being subject to fluctuations in the common stock price; - Some form of equity compensation issued under the 1995 Incentive Plan.
 In the past, stock options were granted but during 2003, the Compensation Committee undertook a review of this program and suspended the issuance of stock option to all employees.
 No stock options have been issued to an employee since January of 2002.
 During 2004, the Compensation Committee reviewed long-term compensation alternatives and adopted a long-term program utilizing restricted stock units.
-Grants of restricted stock units will be made by the Compensation Committee on the basis of pre-established grant guidelines; and - Various retirement and other benefits commonly found in similar companies.
+Grants of restricted stock units will be made by the Compensation Committee on the basis of pre-established grant guidelines and the Compensation Committee's evaluation of each unit's strategic performance and the contribution of the executive to that unit; and - Various retirement and other benefits commonly found in similar companies.